OpenRepeater/scripts/README.md

 * Run the script
 	* $ ./install_main.sh
 	* Please be patient, this process may take a while.
+* Be sure to reboot when done
+* Run "alsamixer" from the command prompt and make sure your input and output levels are properly set.
+You will need your hardware/sound card connected to set these levels.

 #### Post Install Considerations:

 * Remove the install script.
 	* $ rm /root/2.x.x.zip
 	* $ rm /root/scripts-2.x.x -R